9th November 2019

 Renowned artist Ben Rivers presents Urthworks at Hestercombe Gallery, from 9 November 2019 to 9 February 2020.

 The title of Ben Rivers’ exhibition brings together two ideas: Urth, in Norse mythology is the goddess of fate, a giantess who personified the past.
-Earthworks is a novel by Brian Aldiss that imagines a future after devastating ecological breakdown.
+Earthworks, by contrast is a 1960s novel by Brian Aldiss that imagines a future after devastating ecological breakdown.
 Ben Rivers makes films that explore ‘other worldliness’ in the actual world around us.
-Places are severed from the conventions of time past, present or future, where the line between real and imagined becomes uncertain.
+Places are severed from the conventions of time past, present or future.
+The line between real and imagined becomes uncertain.
 This exhibition brings together a trilogy of films developed by Rivers in collaboration with the American science fiction writer Mark Von Schlegell.

 In Slow Action (2010), Rivers’ study of the biogeographical environments of Japan, Tuvalu, Lanzarote and Somerset is combined with Schlegell’s writings of future island utopian societies.
 Urth (2016), is set in an extraordinary artificial research environment in Arizona, where Rivers’ images of the futuristic glass building are populated by the spoken log book of the last living woman on earth.